bleeding182/icon-font-subset-plugin/font-subsetting/font-subsetting-runtime/README.md

 ## How It Works

 1. Font data is loaded from resources or files
-2. HarfBuzz extracts the glyph outline using the draw funcs API
+2. HarfBuzz extracts the glyph outline
-3. Variable font variations are applied via `hb_font_set_variations()` before extraction
+3. Variable font variations are applied via HarfBuzz's API before extraction
 4. Path commands are normalized to 0-1 coordinate space
 5. Commands are passed through JNI to Kotlin
 6. Kotlin converts them to Compose `Path` objects